leohermet1/FBA_Clustering/README.md

 ```
 -out directoryOutput/
 ```
-Add the path of the directory where you want to save the tensor(s) with ICA components.
+Add the path of the directory where you want to save the tensor(s) with ICA components and the distribution of the number of patients that did not converge (svg file).

 ### Preprocessing2, Tensor decomposition :